-The long term goal of LEAF is to support more than 30 environmental high schools across the country.
+The long-term goal of LEAF is to support more than 30 environmental high schools across the country.

-Supplementing classroom lessons on ecology and conservation with the real world experience of applying those lessons in the field has a tremendous impact on students’ lives — opening their eyes to career possibilities, building self-confidence, independence, work skills, conservation literacy and a love of the outdoors.
+Combining The Nature Conservancy’s scientific expertise and access to nature preserves with lessons learned in environmental high schools provides students with a web of mentors, alumni and peers fundamental to successful youth development programs.
+Supplementing classroom lessons on ecology and conservation with the real world application of those lessons in the field has a tremendous impact on students’ lives — opening their eyes to career possibilities, building self-confidence, independence, work skills, conservation literacy and a love of the outdoors.

 For more information on LEAF, or to sponsor a student, please contact email@example.com.